datacrunching/overview_submit/Readme.md

 ### Deep learning based approches.
 Given the large number of training images.
 This approach will possibly give best results.

+## Handcrafting featers.
+Look for black line in the rope.
+White cotton handing.
+If anything other than a perfect closed countour mark it as a anamoly.

 ## Dataset
 Generated images from the look clean (no blurr,shadows).
 The orientation of the rope is changing.
 On every anamoly image, there is a black blob.
+It looks like there is a white cotton attached in some of the anamoly images.
 This needs to be identified.

 ## Which methos to implement?